-It is home to a research group specializing in lipid and signal transduction.
-The group is made up of four biochemists and over 25 technicians and trainees.
+The Atlantic Research Centre (ARC) is an internationally recognized laboratory in the IWK Health Centre that is home to a research group that investigates how lipid metabolism and signal transduction is involved in health and disease.
+The group is made up of four biochemists and over 20 technicians and trainees.
 All members are actively involved in university administration, and national and international review panels.

 The majority of our research focuses on the synthesis and degradation of membrane lipids like phospholipids and cholesterol.
 We place emphasis on the relationship between lipid metabolism and human disease, including cancer, neurodegenerative, heart and infectious disease.